 Off we went.

 I ran.I ran like an out of shape crazy lady with a carry-on flopping everywhere.
 Was it really even running?
-Probably not, but I flailed as fast as my heavy breathing inner fat kid would let me.
+Probably not, but I flailed as fast as I could.
 I would make this damn flight.

 My only focus was propelling my body forward and dragging my refusing-to-roll-on-its-wheels luggage with me.